aaronparker/aaronparker.github.io/_posts/2017-12-27-onedrive-intune-folder-redirection.md

 My version updates the **Set-KnownFolderPath** function to ensure all known folders for Documents, Pictures etc. are covered and adds:

-  * **Get-KownFolderPath** - we need to know what the existing physical path is before redirecting the folder
+* **Get-KnownFolderPath** - we need to know what the existing physical path is before redirecting the folder
 * **Move-Files** - a wrapper for Robocopy.exe.
 Rather than implement the same functionality of Robocopy in PowerShell, the script references it directly to move the contents of the folder to the new location.
 This function ensures that we also get a full log of all files moved to the new path.
 * **Redirect-Folder** - this function wraps some testing around the redirect + move functionality
 * Reads the OneDrive for Business sync folder from the registry to avoid hard-coding the target path
 * Implements redirection for the Desktop, Documents and Pictures folders.

 My script could do with some additional error checking and robustness; however, it provides the functionality required to redirect specific folders into the OneDrive folder and can be re-run as necessary to enforce redirection for each folder.